Gleyber Torres Player Props: Yankees vs. Royals

-The New York Yankees, including Gleyber Torres (.413 on-base percentage in past 10 games, 81 points above season-long percentage), battle starter Alec Marsh and the Kansas City Royals at Yankee Stadium, Friday at 7:05 PM ET.
+Gleyber Torres -- hitting .395 in his past 10 games -- will be in action for the New York Yankees against the Kansas City Royals, with Brady Singer on the mound, on July 22 at 1:05 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Angels.
+He notched a home run while going 1-for-4 in his most recent game against the Royals.

 Gleyber Torres Game Info & Props vs. the Royals